-- select suitable accounting policies and then apply them consistently; - · make judgements and estimates that are reasonable and prudent; - state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; - and prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; - and prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.

 The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the financial statements comply with the Companies Act 2006.
-They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+They have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the Company and to prevent and detect fraud and other irregularities.

-Independent auditor's report to members of Mitie Technical Facilities Management Limited
+Independent auditor's report to members of Mitie Landscapes Limited